Tumucin/DeepRL-Pose-Control/README.md

 # No Orientation, no collision
 python3 trainTest.py --mode True --expNumber 1 --configName "Agent1_Panda.yaml"
 ```
-The trained model, log files, and information about failed samples will be saved to the directory specified in the corresponding YAML files.
-Metric results will be recorded and saved in the metrics$expNumber$.txt file, where expNumber corresponds to the experiment number.

 ### Other Agents:Case2
 - For this time, set the **"addOrientation"** variable in the config yaml files to True to consider orientation at the target pose.